Chronology of the universe: Reionization

 These observations have narrowed down the period of time during which reionization took place, but the source of the photons that caused reionization is still not completely certain.
 To ionize neutral hydrogen, an energy larger than 13.6 eV is required, which corresponds to ultraviolet photons with a wavelength of 91.2 nm or shorter, implying that the sources must have produced significant amounts of ultraviolet and higher energy.
 Protons and electrons will recombine if energy is not continuously provided to keep them apart, which also sets limits on how numerous the sources were and their longevity.
 With these constraints, it is expected that quasars and first generation stars and galaxies were the main sources of energy.
 The current leading candidates from most to least significant are currently believed to be Population III stars (the earliest stars; possibly 70%), dwarf galaxies (very early small high-energy galaxies; possibly 30%), and a contribution from quasars (a class of active galactic nuclei).

 However, by this time, matter had become far more spread out due to the ongoing expansion of the universe.
 Although the neutral hydrogen atoms were again ionized, the plasma was much more thin and diffuse, and photons were much less likely to be scattered.
-Despite being reionized, the universe remained largely transparent during reionization due how sparse the intergalactic medium was.
+Despite being reionized, the universe remained largely transparent during reionization due to how sparse the intergalactic medium was.
 Reionization gradually ended as the intergalactic medium became virtually completely ionized, although some regions of neutral hydrogen do exist, creating Lyman-alpha forests.

 In August 2023, images of black holes and related matter in the very early universe by the James Webb Space Telescope were reported and discussed.